Free Calculator

+Free job shop quoting and estimating tool.
 Price a new CNC or machine shop job from material, setup, cycle time, and margin.
-Shows the price per part, total job price, setup payoff quantity, and exports a clean PDF quote with your shop name at the top.
+Shows price per part, setup payoff, and exports a PDF quote.

 Every shop owner has a story about a job they quoted too low.
 Usually the story runs the same.
 A good customer calls, the quantity looks reasonable, the setup felt familiar, you wrote a number on a sticky note and emailed it back.
 Six weeks later the job runs and you realize the cycle time was off, material went up, and the margin you thought you were making never existed.
 This calculator won't save you from optimistic cycle times.
 Nothing will.
 But it will at least make sure you've charged for all the things you should charge for in the estimate you're working with.